 Our goal, as scientists and clinicians, is to bring science to the bedside and to offer novel therapies.
 Saint Louis University is one of only nine Catholic universities with a higher or highest research activity designation from the Carnegie Classification of Institutions of Higher Education.

-In fiscal year 2014, SLU’s medical center researchers in the health sciences were awarded 284 grants, contracts and subcontracts totaling $32.9 million.
-Funding agencies include the National Institutes of Health, National Science Foundation, Centers for Disease Control and other governmental sources, as well as private industries, associations and foundations.
+In fiscal year 2021, SLU’s medical center researchers in the health sciences won 286 grants, contracts and subcontracts totaling $36 million.
+Funding agencies include the National Institutes of Health, National Science Foundation, Centers for Disease Control and other governmental sources, private industries, associations and foundations.